MiniXC/typst-projects/thesis/chapters/01_introduction.typ

 === Text-to-speech distribution score

-#abbr.a[TTS]-for-#abbr.a[ASR] is computationally expensive and complex (two models have to be trained, after all) and does not offer explicit explainations as to which parts or components of the speech might be lacking.
+#abbr.a[TTS]-for-#abbr.a[ASR] is computationally expensive and complex (two models have to be trained, after all) and does not offer explicit explanations as to which parts or components of the speech might be lacking.
 For these reasons, we move on to introduce an evaluation framework which is more efficient and can give us insight into the individual factors.

 Most #abbr.a[TTS] evaluation paradigms at the time of writing are paired sample-to-sample comparisons, no matter if conducting #emph[subjective] (asking people to compare) or #emph[objective] (using algorithms or models) evaluation.
 But if we think of speech as a distribution, this makes little sense -- when comparing two utterances, even if they contain the same content and are produced by the same speaker, they could sit at two wildly different, but equally valid, locations of the distribution space.
 For subjective evaluation we expect real speakers to be able to compensate for this if we ask them the right questions -- after all, they should be able to tell they are both natural.
 But can we expect this to be the case for objective algorithms and models?

 The research questions this leads us to are:
 - Is there a way to measure the differences between synthetic and real speech that captures the distributional distance?
   - Can it predict human judgement, especially for modern systems which are close to (or have reached) human parity?
-  - Can it be interpretable, such that we can point to different aspects of the speech?
+  - Can it be interpretable with respect to different aspects/factors of the speech?
-  - Can it show if synthetic speech has reached human parity, as subjective evaluation would suggest, or if it is still lacking, as #abbr.a[TTS]-for-#abbr.a[ASR] evaluation would make us believe?
+  // - Can it show if synthetic speech has reached human parity, as subjective evaluation would suggest, or if it is still lacking, as #abbr.a[TTS]-for-#abbr.a[ASR] evaluation would make us believe?

 To address these questions, we introduce the #abbr.l[TTSDS], which measures the distributional distances of various speech representations to arrive at individual distances for different #emph[factors] of speech as well as an overall distribution distance which correlates with human evaluation results across time and domains while also showing full human parity has only been reached in a limited set of domains and languages.